 The National and Regional events count for ranking points, and it is very important that consistency, and high standards in Race Management, are maintained throughout the season.
 It is required that all host clubs liaise with the IODAI Race Management Representatives to ensure this is achieved.
-The IODAI Hon Sec & IODAI Events Coordinator can be contacted at <a href="maintained-non-example-color: blue contacted-non-example-color: blue contacted-non-example-color: blue contacted-non-example-color: blue contacted-non-example-color: blue contacted at <a href="maintained-non-example-color: blue contacted-non-example-color: blue color: blue color:
+The IODAI Hon Sec & IODAI Events Coordinator can be contacted at honsec@iodai.com and events@iodai.com for advice and clarification of any issues.